 In addition to that, dynamic QR code scans can be tracked with GPS location up to an approximation of 15 meters.

-Dynamic QR codes are economical and can save money in marketing campaigns.
+Dynamic QRs are economical and can save money in marketing campaigns.

 In addition, a dynamic QR code can be recycled for multiple campaigns.